dgudim/keyboard_vis/README.md

 > This is my first project written in rust, so it's kinda goofy, don't judge

 ## Features
-- Works with any OpenRGB supported device
-- Display important notifications on the device (keyboard is quite handy)
+- Display important notifications on the keyboard
-- Display download/file copy progress on the device
+- Display download/file copy progress on the keyboard
-- Dim the device after locking the screen
+- Dim the keyboard after locking the screen
 - Cool animation on startup

 ## Running